Miksus/red-mail/README.md

 s.quit()
 ```

-With Red Mail, it's simple as this:
+With Red Mail, it is simple as this:

 ```python
 from redmail import EmailSender